 Ahhhh, the easy option.
 Life’s so much better when it’s easy.

-Although I tried my best to make visiting Guimarães and Braga in one day as easy as possible, the reality is you’d be catching no less than five different buses throughout the day, and by waiting for and taking public transport, you’ll lose out on a ton of valuable sightseeing time!
+Although later in this post I’ll try my best to make visiting Guimarães and Braga in one day by yourself as easy as possible, the reality is you’d need to catch no less than five different buses throughout the day.

 That’s why, if I was to combine the two cities into one day trip, I’d take a tour.